Adolf Hitler's bodyguard: Smolensk front-line visit

 On 13 March 1943, in preparation for the Battle of Kursk, Hitler visited the Eastern Front at Smolensk.
 Originally the plan was for certain officers to shoot Hitler collectively at a signal given in the officers' mess during lunch.
 However, that plan was cast aside.
-Instead a second plan devised by General Henning von Tresckow's Nazi resistance group was carried out.
-Upon leaving, staff officer Heinz Brandt, who was traveling in Hitler's entourage, agreed to take a box containing two bottles of cognac to Colonel Helmuth Stieff who was stationed at Hitler's headquarters.
+Instead a second plan devised by General Henning von Tresckow's anti-Nazi resistance group was carried out.
+Upon leaving, staff officer Heinz Brandt, who was traveling in Hitler's entourage, agreed to take a box containing two bottles of cognac to Colonel Hellmuth Stieff who was stationed at Hitler's headquarters.
 The package was given to Brandt by Tresckow.
 The cognac bottles were actually a bomb placed into a casing, with a timer fuse.
 The plane took off with both Hitler and Brandt on board, but it arrived safely at the Wolf's Lair field headquarters in East Prussia.
 The bomb most likely failed to detonate because the extremely low temperatures in the unheated luggage compartment of the plane prevented the fuse from operating properly.